21 reasons that consider you, your readers, your content, language itself, and how they all relate

 While simplifying language for mass consumption is sometimes a reasonable strategy, even a commonsense mandate, my sense is that in most cases, it’s not necessary or desirable.
 As you see, there are more reasons to write at the level of complexity you wish or your content requires…from the reader’s point of view.
 And writing for readers is where most of us place the bulk of our emphasis.

-If you have more reasons we shouldn’t dumb down our writing, please add in the comments and I’ll incorporate with credit and a link to you in the list.
+If you have more reasons we shouldn’t dumb down our writing, please email them to me and I'll add them here, credit you, and link to your website or social media profile.